31st Buil Film Awards

 The 31st Buil Film Awards (Korean: 제31회 부일영화상) ceremony is hosted by the Busan-based daily newspaper Busan Ilbo.
 It was held on October 6, 2022 at the Signiel Busan Grand Ballroom in Haeundae-gu, Busan.
-In the 31st edition, awards will be presented in 16 categories for 215 Korean films that were released from August 11, 2021 to August 10, 2022.
-Kim Nam-gil and Choi Soo-young will host the award show.
+In the 31st edition, awards were presented in 16 categories for 215 Korean films that were released from August 11, 2021 to August 10, 2022.
+Kim Nam-gil and Choi Soo-young hosted the award show.

 Judging panel

 The judging panel consisted of 9 members: